Myōan

 Close observation, historical inquiry, and reflective writing arising directly from sustained engagement with individual works.

-The aim is not rapid attribution or summary, but a careful reconstruction of context: how a work was made, used, understood, and transmitted.
-Writing grows alongside this process, allowing historical detail, visual structure, and lived presence to inform one another over time.
+Writing develops alongside this process, allowing historical detail, visual structure, uncertainty, and lived presence to inform one another gradually through sustained looking.

 Available Works